HTML element: Syntax

+Since HTML5, HTML allows the use of uppercase attribute names and omission of quotemarks.

 Informally, HTML elements are sometimes referred to as "tags" (an example of synecdoche), though many prefer the term tag strictly in reference to the markup delimiting the start and end of an element.

 Element (and attribute) names may be written in any combination of upper or lower case in HTML, but must be in lower case in XHTML.
 The canonical form was upper-case until HTML 4, and was used in HTML specifications, but in recent years, lower-case has become more common.

 Types of element

 There are three kinds of HTML elements: normal elements, raw text elements, and void elements.

 Normal elements usually have both a start tag and an end tag, although for some elements the end tag, or both tags, can be omitted.
 It is constructed in a similar way: